Barbara Lax Founder & CEO of Little Green House tells us about how little children can develop, grow, and learn.

 How does the coronavirus pandemic affect your business finances?

 Barbara Lax: We have a stable customer base, and our services are needed more than ever.
-We are noticing some behavioral changes through more flexible working models, and we are adapting to the new needs.
+We are noticing some behavioural changes through more flexible working models, and we are adapting to the new needs.

 Did you have to make difficult choices regarding human resources, and what are the lessons learned?